-From the Uncensor website
+From the Uncensor website (now deleted)

 Antony Loewenstein is a Sydney-based journalist, blogger and author of the forthcoming book, The Blogging Revolution.
 He is a regular writer for the Uncensor campaign.
 Here are some of his articles about human rights in China.